StoicLoofah/my-nanowrimo-novel/novel/2_schools_in.md

 "That's tough luck," added Wayne.
 "Well, you're going to have to do it some year.
 I promise it'll be a ton of fun.
 I'm sure one of your nerdy friends will ask you so you can all go in a group."
 Linsday didn't react much to this last comment.
 Trying to cover up the awkward situation, Wayne turned to Carl.
 "Should we start?"

 "Yes.
 One second.
 I just need to finish writing down my last thoughts for this adventure."
 Carl typed for another minute before looking up.
 "Okay, we're good to go.
-Everyone have their character sheets?"
+Everyone have their character sheets?
+Everyone ready for this month's roleplaying session?"

 "Yannhorn is good to go," said Drew, finally finding and pulling out a piece of paper from the pile.